Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 <p float="center">
   <img src="https://raw.githubusercontent.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/master/docs/Proj%203%20Annotations/Wand.jpg" width="50%">
 </p>
 The wand is a weapon of magic wielded by wizards of all of fantasy, and in D&D campaigns.
 The wand was coded so that upon grabbing it, the wand will shoot a bolt of kinetic energy that pushes the vehicle it touches back.
 The bolt is a ball that has a particle trail on it that lingers a little while before dissapearing.
 Since it activate on grab, the user has to do cool hand tricks to utilize it to its full potential.
-Originally, we spent a number of hours researching how to change the grab button or add an additional toggle grab button to no avail.
-Other games with objects of similar nature utilize the side grab as a toggle grab to positionally orientate the object and then has the trigger button to shoot.
+Originally, we spent a number of hours looking for how to change the grab button or add an additional toggle grab button with VRTK to no avail.
+Other games with objects of similar nature utilize the side grab as a toggle grab with orientation hold and then has the trigger button to activate or use the object.
 Since we were using the trigger button to grab, there didn't seem to be an immediate method to optimally allow the user to shoot while holding the wand.

 ## Stages
 <p float="center">